sora-xor/sora-docs/src/ceres/tools.md

 ## Tokens

-The prices of tokens listed on Polkaswap, their asset IDs, token locks and token holders are shown in the Tokens section.
+Token prices listed on Polkaswap, their asset IDs, token locks, and token holders are displayed in the Tokens section.

 ## Pairs